tedstreete/opi-api/README.md

 [![OPI Security API CI](https://github.com/opiproject/opi-api/actions/workflows/security.yml/badge.svg)](https://github.com/opiproject/opi-api/actions/workflows/security.yml)
 [![OPI Network API CI](https://github.com/opiproject/opi-api/actions/workflows/network.yml/badge.svg)](https://github.com/opiproject/opi-api/actions/workflows/network.yml)

+## I Want To Contribute

+This project welcomes contributions and suggestions.
+We are happy to have the Community involved via submission of **Issues and Pull Requests** (with substantive content or even just fixes).
+We are hoping for the documents, test framework, etc. to become a community process with active engagement.
+PRs can be reviewed by by any number of people, and a maintainer may accept.

+See [CONTRIBUTING](https://github.com/opiproject/opi/blob/main/CONTRIBUTING.md) and [GitHub Basic Process](https://github.com/opiproject/opi/blob/main/doc-github-rules.md) for more details.

 ## Overview

 OPI subgroup dealing with APIs.
 The focus of the subgroup is: